blck-snwmn/example-gomodernize/README.md

 This shows a unified diff of the changes that would be applied.

+## Continuous Integration

+This project includes a GitHub Actions workflow (`.github/workflows/modernize-check.yml`) that automatically runs the modernize tool on each push and generates a summary of any potential improvements in the GitHub Actions output.
+This helps maintain awareness of code that could be modernized without immediately breaking the build.

+The workflow will:
+1. Run the modernize tool with the `-diff` option
+2. If differences are found, output them to the GitHub Actions summary page
+3. Show the command needed to apply the suggested changes

+This helps team members stay aware of potential modernizations while making the decision to apply them at their convenience.

 ## Requirements

 - Go 1.24 or later is recommended to leverage all modernization features.